AP FACT CHECK: False claims flood Trump-Biden debate

 Dozens of countries took similar steps to control travel from hot spots before or around the same time the U.S. did.

-And there is no evidence President Trump was inside a bunker in the White House as that happened.
-Secret Service agents had rushed Trump to a White House bunker days earlier as hundreds of protesters gathered outside the executive mansion, some of them throwing rocks and tugging at police barricades.
+And there is no evidence Trump was inside a bunker in the White House as that happened.
+Secret Service agents had rushed Trump to a White House bunker days earlier as hundreds of protesters gathered outside the Executive Mansion, some of them throwing rocks and tugging at police barricades.

 Trump has been unable to get legislation to lower drug prices through Congress.
 Major regulatory actions from his administration are still in the works, and are likely to be challenged in court.